October 25, 1912

 Developing Minnie Pearl

-She was born Sarah Ophelia Colley, the youngest of five daughters of a prosperous lumber magnate and his homemaker wife, who lost their fortune in the Great Depression.
+Born Sarah Ophelia Colley, she was the youngest of five daughters of a prosperous lumber magnate and his homemaker wife, who lost their fortune in the Great Depression.
 Aspiring to become an actress, twenty-two-year-old Colley settled for a job as an itinerant community theater director for the Wayne P. Sewell Producing Company, traveling to small southern communities and staging plays owned by the firm.
 While working in North Alabama, she met an elderly woman whose amusing country speech and mannerisms inspired Colley to create a comic character that eventually became known as Minnie Pearl.

 In April 1939, Colley made her first professional appearance as her Minnie Pearl character at a women’s club function at the Highland Park Hotel in Aiken, South Carolina.
 In the fall of 1940, a chance opportunity to perform at a banker’s convention in Centerville brought her to the attention of radio executives from WSM in Nashville.
 On November 30, 1940, she made her debut on the station’s Grand Ole Opry.
 Within a week, more than 300 cards, telegrams, and letters addressed to Minnie Pearl flooded WSM’s offices.
 On December 7, 1940, the name Minnie Pearl appeared among the Opry cast listing for the first time in the weekly radio guide of the Nashville Tennessean newspaper, slotted in the 8:45 p.m. segment.